Edmund Husserl: Legacy

 Paul Ricœur has translated many works of Husserl into French and has also written many of his own studies of the philosopher.
 Among other works, Ricœur employed phenomenology in his Freud and Philosophy (1965).

 Jacques Derrida wrote several critical studies of Husserl early in his academic career.
 These included his dissertation, The Problem of Genesis in Husserl's Philosophy, and also his introduction to The Origin of Geometry.
 Derrida continued to make reference to Husserl in works such as Of Grammatology.

 Stanisław Leśniewski and Kazimierz Ajdukiewicz were inspired by Husserl's formal analysis of language.
 Accordingly, they employed phenomenology in the development of categorial grammar.

 José Ortega y Gasset visited Husserl at Freiburg in 1934.
 He credited phenomenology for having 'liberated him' from a narrow neo-Kantian thought.
 While perhaps not a phenomenologist himself, he introduced the philosophy to Iberia and Latin America.

 Wilfrid Sellars, an influential figure in the so-called "Pittsburgh School" (Robert Brandom, John McDowell) had been a student of Marvin Farber, a pupil of Husserl, and was influenced by phenomenology through him:

 Marvin Farber led me through my first careful reading of the Critique of Pure Reason and introduced me to Husserl.
 His combination of utter respect for the structure of Husserl's thought with the equally firm conviction that this structure could be given a naturalistic interpretation was undoubtedly a key influence on my own subsequent philosophical strategy.

 In his 1942 essay The Myth of Sisyphus, absurdist philosopher Albert Camus acknowledges Husserl as a previous philosopher who described and attempted to deal with the feeling of the absurd, but claims he committed "philosophical suicide" by elevating reason and ultimately arriving at ubiquitous Platonic forms and an abstract god.

 Hans Blumenberg received his habilitation in 1950, with a dissertation on ontological distance, an inquiry into the crisis of Husserl's phenomenology.

-Roger Scruton, despite some disagreements with Husserl, drew upon his work in Sexual Desire (1986).

 The influence of the Husserlian phenomenological tradition in the 21st century extends beyond the confines of the European and North American legacies.
 It has already started to impact (indirectly) scholarship in Eastern and Oriental thought, including research on the impetus of philosophical thinking in the history of ideas in Islam.